© Lana Langlois | Dreamstime.com

 Learn how to boost your energy with improved diet, sleep, and exercise.

-The good news is that a number of supplements have now been shown to increase serotonin and effectively treat symptoms of serotonin deficiency.
-5-HTP, L-tryptophan St. John’s Wort, and SAM-e have each been shown in multiple human studies to affect serotonin imbalances and to treat depression.
+The good news is that a number of supplements have been shown to increase serotonin and effectively treat symptoms of serotonin deficiency.
+SAM-e, 5-HTP, and L-tryptophan St. John’s Wort have each been shown in multiple human studies to affect serotonin imbalances and to treat depression.
 Let’s take a brief look at how to use each of these supplements to boost mood, treat insomnia, and ease other low serotonin symptoms.

 5-HTP.
 Your body makes 5-hydroxy tryptophan, or 5-HTP, from tryptophan, and then converts it into serotonin.
 When taken as a supplement, 5-HTP is well-absorbed and crosses the blood-brain barrier where it gets converted to serotonin.
 5-HTP is believed to offer stronger serotonin support than L-tryptophan (see below).
 Clinical trials have confirmed the efficacy of 5-HTP supplements for depression, sleep disorders, binge eating and panic disorders.[1-3]